ohnotnow/deliver-ease/PROJECT_PLAN.md

 ## Next Steps (When Resuming)

-1. **Run migrations** - `php artisan migrate` to create the tables
+1. **Run migrations** - `php artisan migrate` to create the tables (if not already done)

-2. **Implement Dashboard component** (`app/Livewire/Dashboard.php`)
-   - Show overview stats (active runs, completed today)
-   - List recent runs with status indicators

-3. **Implement Runs/Index component**
-   - Table of all runs for the business
-   - Status filter
+2. **Seed test data** - `php artisan db:seed --class=TestDataSeeder` for local development

+3. **Write feature tests**
+   - `RunManagementTest` - CRUD operations, authorization
+   - `DriverAccessTest` - PIN validation, session handling
+   - `DeliveryNotificationTest` - Email sending, state transitions

+4. **Test the full flow manually**
+   - Create a run as a business owner
-   - Share link button (copy to clipboard)
+   - Share the link with a driver

-4. **Implement Runs/Create component**
-   - Form with run name, PIN
-   - Dynamic rows for deliveries (Name + Email fields)
-   - Add/remove delivery rows

-5. **Implement Runs/Show component**
-   - Progress tracking view
-   - Real-time updates via polling

-6. **Implement Runs/Edit component**
-   - Pre-filled form, only editable if pending

-7. **Implement Driver UI** (AccessRun + ActiveRun)
-   - PIN entry
+   - Enter PIN and start the run
-   - Mobile-friendly TODO interface

-8. **Write feature tests**
+   - Complete deliveries and verify notifications

 ---